 The main symptom is a dry, hard, unproductive cough, which may be followed by gagging or gagging.
 This canine vaccine is given straight into the nose and most reputable kennels insist on this vaccine before accepting your dog.

 Rabies is a very serious and fatal disease that luckily does not currently occur in the UK.
-To ensure this, this vaccination is compulsory if you wish Travel abroad with your dog.
+To ensure this, this vaccination is compulsory if you wish to travel abroad with your dog.

 Coronavirus causes diarrhea in dogs, especially puppies and young dogs.
 This vaccine may be included in combination vaccinations.
 Your vet can tell you more.